comparison

 Markdown vs HTML

-Compare Markdown and HTML for writing, publishing, documentation, and control over layout.
+Compare Markdown and HTML for writing, documentation, publishing, layout control, accessibility, and maintenance.

 | Factor | First option | Second option |